Exploring the presence of a fifth force at the Galactic Center: Conclusions

-A complete analysis including all S-stars, specifically those with apocenter passage farther away than S$2$, is left for future work, with the aim of further improving the confidence level curve, possibly expanding the range of $\lambda$ and obtaining meaningful constraints also at $\lambda \gtrsim 8 \cdot 10^{14}\, \rm m$.
+A complete analysis including all S-stars, specifically those with apocenter passage farther away than S$2$, is left for future work, with the aim of further improving the confidence level curve.
+This would allow us to possibly expand the range of $\lambda$ and obtain additional and meaningful constraints at $\lambda \gtrsim 8 \cdot 10^{14}\, \rm m$.